pmd/pmd/docs/pages/pmd/userdocs/extending/writing_java_rules.md

 {% jdoc_nspace :jast java::lang.java.ast %}
 {% jdoc_nspace :jrule java::lang.java.rule %}

+{% include note.html content="All that should be written in the Javadocs.." %}

 This page covers the specifics of writing a rule in Java.
 The basic development process is very similar to the process for XPath rules, which is described in [Using the Designer](pmd_userdocs_extending_designer_intro.html#rule-development-process).